|

 Anyway, here it goes.

 Uh, well—what can I say.
 (Ahem, a lot, obviously.)
 I am a freelance translator (I like to say "independent translator").
 My native language is German.
 My extraction is German, Romanian, Hungarian, Polish-Jewish, and other things I will never know about.
 My country is Germany, but if I hadn't adopted the U.S. and Sweden on the side I could never stand being here.
 I translate from English and the Scandinavian languages into German.
 My fields are dental, medical, financial, marketing, PR, IT, localization.
 I live and work in Barendorf, a small community in the center of Northern Germany, together with said Thea, who is an independent consultant, my best editor, and a lot of other things that don't belong here.
-And in case I have forgotten something, you can always look it up at www.triacom.com.
+And in case I have forgotten something, you can always look it up at www.triacom.com. | It's easy to waste an immense amount of time repeating everybody else's mistakes. | Unfortunately, on top of all that, I am also probably one of the world's most eminent experts on how not to become a translator.

 I know what I am talking about.
 In my first years as a translator I did almost everything wrong, and I certainly made plenty of the most elementary mistakes.